Dukes Add To Upcoming Basketball Schedules

 Kent State, like JMU, is considered the early favorite to win its conference.

-The Dukes will play in the only SBC-MAC Challenge games on their respective days with most of the rest of the event taking place Saturday, Nov.
+The Dukes will play in the only SBC-MAC Challenge games on their respective days, with most of the rest of the event taking place Saturday, Nov.
 11. A second round of SBC-MAC challenge games will take place Feb.
-10 with the matchups announced in January based on NET rankings at the time.
-Sun Belt men’s teams will host those contests while MAC women’s programs host in February.
+10, with the matchups announced in January based on NET rankings at the time.
+Sun Belt men's teams will host those contests, while MAC women's programs will host in February.

-In additional scheduling news, it appears the JMU men will join the women’s team in Mexico for Thanksgiving.
-Rocco Miller reported the Dukes will join the men’s field of the Cancun Challenge in a bracket that includes Southern Illinois, Fresno State and New Mexico State.
+In additional scheduling news, it appears the JMU men will join the women's team in Mexico for Thanksgiving.
+Rocco Miller reported that the Dukes would enter the men's field of the Cancun Challenge in a bracket that includes Southern Illinois, Fresno State, and New Mexico State.

-Sources also indicated JMU will host Radford in an on-campus game as part of the MTE before facing Southern Illinois in the tournament semifinals in Cancun on Nov.
+Sources also indicated that JMU is expected to host Radford in an on-campus game as part of the MTE before facing Southern Illinois in the tournament semifinals in Cancun on Nov.
 21.

-The field for the women’s Cancun Challenge was previously announced with the JMU women set to face Michigan State and Montana State beginning Nov.
-23.
+The women's Cancun Challenge field was previously announced, with the JMU women set to face Michigan State and Montana State beginning November 23.

-JMU coach Mark Byington previously said the Dukes could go on the road to face one or two high-major opponents and indicated last week a full schedule release could come within the next few weeks.
+JMU men's head coach Mark Byington previously said the Dukes could go on the road to face one or two high-major opponents and indicated last week that a full schedule release could come within the next few weeks.

 (0) comments